beatajoh/a_star/interface/README.md

 - It should be able to find Application:0:attemptModify without a budget.
 But this will be more expensive compared to the previous case since we add a couple of 'or' steps.

 ** TTC **
-To use Time-To-Comprimse, instanciate AttackSimulation object with use_TTC=True.
+To use Time-To-Comprimse, instanciate AttackSimulation object with use_ttc=True.

 #### TODO
 * Use mal-toolbox calculation of the attack surface.